 Attrition is what happens when customers stop using your product.
 You might have heard the term “churn” before; churn and attrition are the same phenomenon.

-You may have also heard of “retention” before.
-Retention is the proportion of customers that have stayed loyal and active on your product.
+You may have also heard of “retention” before. is the proportion of customers that have stayed loyal and active on your product.

 Attrition and retention are two sides of the same coin.
 That is, for every customer you retain, that’s a customer that you haven’t lost.